Last updated: June 26, 2026

 The failure is treating notification as proof of progress.
 "Posted to Slack", "read by someone", "assigned to someone", and "completed" are different states.
 If the workflow does not model those states, the team can still miss responses.

-A common Google Forms to Slack setup looks like this:
+A practical Google Forms to Slack setup looks like this:

 - Store Google Forms responses in Google Sheets.